ChrisWhealy/geonames_hana/README.md

 1. Only one parenthesised value can be specified for a given query string parameter

-1. If the server remains running for more than 24 hours (the default refresh period), the data in the database will need to be refreshed.
+1. The data in the database should be refreshed on a daily basis.
 This is done by visiting the `/admin` page and pressing "Refresh Server Data"

 [Top](#user-content-top)